A comfortable home without heating or cooling

 - Source: Your Home

-As you can see, there is a lot of heat loss that occurs through the ceiling, external walls, floor, windows and gaps.
+As you can see in the above diagram, there is a lot of heat loss that occurs through the ceiling, external walls, floor, windows and gaps.

 In order to make your home more comfortable it is important to: